Together we thrive

 Boarding Options

 Boarding can start for children from Year 3.
-We have options from just two nights per week to the traditional full boarding option, available from Year 4.
+We have options from just one night per week to the traditional full boarding option, available from Year 4.
 Our boarding provision aims to be flexible to suit modern family life.
 Our current contemporary boarding provision has been adapted to reflect current demand from families.

 Our boarding numbers grow throughout the year, with summer term always the most popular.
 Typically, we start September with about 100 boarders and this grows to nearly 150 by the end of the academic year.